hirokiky/django-reportmail/docs/source/advanced.rst

     ...     print(body)
     >>> reporter.committer = my_committer

-This my_committer is actually same with :func:`reportmail.reporter.console_committer`. django-reportmail provides two committer functions by default:

-* :func:`reportmail.reporter.admin_mail_committer`: sending as admin mail (default committer)
-* :func:`reportmail.reporter.console_committer`: printing out to the standard output
+Notice that the implementation of this `my_committer` function is actually same with :func:`console_committer <reportmail.reporter.console_committer>`.
+It's not so complex to create committers.
+Try it cheerfully if you want it.

 Conclusion
 ----------